Division Policy 2.16

 Eligibility Determination Timeframes

-Eligibility determinations must be made within 60 calendar days after the client has submitted an application unless:
+Counselors must make eligibility determinations as soon as possible, but no later than 60 calendar days after the individual has submitted an application unless:

 IPE Development Timeframes (VR)

-An Individualized Plan for Employment (IPE) must be designed to achieve an employment outcome that is consistent with the individual's strengths, priorities, concerns, abilities, capabilities, career interests, and informed choice.
-The development of an IPE must occur within 60 calendar days following the eligibility determination for vocational rehabilitation services.
-Plans must contain scheduled review dates.
-The case record must indicate timely progression toward the individual's employment goal.
+An Individualized Plan for Employment (IPE) must be designed to achieve an employment outcome that is consistent with the individual’s strengths, priorities, concerns, abilities, capabilities, career interests, and informed choice.
+The development of an IPE must occur as soon as possible, but no later than 60 calendar days following the eligibility determination and must contain scheduled review dates.
+The case record should indicate timely progression toward the individual’s employment goal.

-Those clients who will possibly suffer loss of employment, during the normal time frames for "IPE Development", shall be expedited to prevent such loss; without making any exceptions to the individual's strengths, priorities, concerns, abilities, capabilities, career interests, and informed choice.
-This provision shall also apply to clients who have pending start dates for employment.
+Individuals at risk of losing employment during the normal time frames for “IPE Development” and “Eligibility Determination,” shall be expedited to prevent such risk.
+In such cases, eligibility determination shall be made within 10 days - without making any exceptions to the individual’s strengths, priorities, concerns, abilities, capabilities, career interests, and informed choice.
+This provision also applies to participants who have pending start dates for employment.